In this massive metropolis, you will find everything under the sun, from pricey celebrity-packed restaurants to hole-in-the-wall award-winning cafes.

-1) Pink’s Hollywood
+1. Pink’s Hollywood

 709 N. La Brea Ave., West Hollywood

-Pink’s Hollywood is to the West Coast what Nathan’s Hot Dog’s is the East.
+Pink’s Hot Dogs Hollywood is to the West Coast what Nathan’s Hot Dogs is to the East.
+In other words, it’s one of the most famous eats in Los Angeles.
 Located in West Hollywood, Pink’s serves a variety of specialty dogs, with toppings ranging from chili to onion rings to coleslaw and pastrami, and all are affordable.

-2) Philippe the Original
+2. Philippe, the Original

 1001 N. AlamGeda St., Chinatown

-Yes, it's fast food.
-But it makes the list because In-N-Out is best in California, where it was created.
+This burger joint is one of the famous eateries in LA because you are unlikely to find the taste of their offerings anywhere else.
+We're serious; it's just better in LA.
 Pick any location in LA, and double up animal-style on a fresh-made burger loaded with toppings.
-It’s really the only way to go.
+It’s the only way to go.
 Order a side of fries and a strawberry milkshake for the full experience.

 704 S. Alvarado St., Westlake

-7) Dan Tana’s
+5. Dan Tana’s

 9071 Santa Monica Blvd., West Hollywood

-10) Spago Beverly Hills
+6. Spago Beverly Hills

 176 N Canon Dr, Beverly Hills

-13) Canter’s Deli
+7. Canter’s Deli

 419 N Fairfax Ave., West Hollywood